kubeshop/testkube/docs/docs/cli/testkube_generate_tests-crds.md

       --mount-configmap stringToString             config map value pair for mounting it to executor pod: --mount-configmap configmap_name=configmap_mountpath (default [])
       --mount-secret stringToString                secret value pair for mounting it to executor pod: --mount-secret secret_name=secret_mountpath (default [])
       --negative-test                              negative test, if enabled, makes failure an expected and correct test result.
 If the test fails the result will be set to success, and vice versa
-      --prerun-script string                       path to script to be run before test execution --schedule string                            test schedule in a cron job form: * * * * * --scraper-template string                    scraper template file path for extensions to scraper template
+      --postrun-script string                      path to script to be run after test execution --prerun-script string                       path to script to be run before test execution --schedule string                            test schedule in a cron job form: * * * * * --scraper-template string                    scraper template file path for extensions to scraper template